-Athabasca is required to report its reserves and to provide other oil and gas information in accordance with NI 51-101- Standards of Disclosure for Oil and Gas Activities.
-We engaged McDaniel to independently assess and evaluate

-Athabasca's bitumen, light crude oil and medium crude oil, tight oil, conventional natural gas, shale gas and NGL reserves as of December 31, 2022.
+Athabasca is required to report its reserves and to provide other oil and gas information in accordance with NI 51-101.
+Athabasca engaged McDaniel to independently assess and evaluate Athabasca's bitumen, light crude oil and medium crude oil, tight oil, conventional natural gas, shale gas and NGL reserves as at December 31, 2023.
 McDaniel carried out its evaluation in accordance with standards established in NI 51-101.
 Those standards require that the bitumen, light crude oil and medium crude oil, tight oil, conventional natural gas, shale gas and NGL reserves be prepared in accordance with the COGE Handbook.
-The reserves estimates set out below reflect the Company's working interests (as of December 31, 2022) in the Leismer, Hangingstone and Corner assets and its interests in the Light Oil assets.

-The effective date of the information provided below is December 31, 2022 and the preparation date of the Independent Report is February 28, 2023.
+The reserves estimates set out below reflect the Company's working interests (as at December 31, 2023) in the Leismer, Hangingstone and Corner assets and its interests in the Light Oil assets.
+The effective date of the information provided below is December 31, 2023 and the preparation date of the Independent Report is February 29, 2024.
 McDaniel's responsibility is to express opinions on the bitumen, light crude oil and medium crude oil, tight oil, conventional natural gas, shale gas and NGL reserves including the associated estimated net present values.
 The preparation and disclosure of the reported reserves estimates is the responsibility of Athabasca's management.

-McDaniel's Report on Reserves Data by Independent Qualified Reserves Evaluator or Auditor is set forth in Appendix C to this Revised Annual Information Form.
-Athabasca's Report of Management and Directors on Oil and Gas Disclosure in the form of NI 51-101F3 is set forth in Appendix B to this Revised Annual Information Form.
+McDaniel's Report on Reserves Data by Independent Qualified Reserves Evaluator or Auditor is set forth in Appendix C to this Annual Information Form.
+Athabasca's Report of Management and Directors on Oil and Gas Disclosure in the form of NI 51-101F3 is set forth in Appendix B to this Annual Information Form.
 The reserves estimates presented in the Independent Report are based upon the definitions and guidelines contained in the COGE Handbook.
 A summary of those definitions is set forth below.